Get 80% off your plan for your first 3 months*

 3. Write original content

 Avoid copying and pasting from other sections.
+Readers who continue to your full plan will notice repeated content.
 Create specific, concise content tailored for quick reading.

 4. Target your audience

-• For partners: explain how working together will help both of you grow
+• For partners: Explain how working together benefits both parties

 You can find tips on business planning and more in How to start a business.